The Truth (The X-Files): Plot

-At the Mount Weather military base, Fox Mulder (David Duchovny) appears with several government officials.
-He gains access to highly classified documents on a secure computer system, and is shocked and dismayed to read the documents, which provide details of the final colonization of the planet by alien forces.
+At the Mount Weather government complex, Fox Mulder (David Duchovny) arrives with several government officials.
+He gains access to highly classified documents on a secure computer system, and is shocked and dismayed to read the documents, which provide details of the impending colonization of the planet by alien forces.
 Before he can continue reading, Mulder hears another person approaching.
 He hides quickly and observes Knowle Rohrer (Adam Baldwin), a former friend of John Doggett (Robert Patrick) but who has been irreversibly transformed into an enemy "Super Soldier", approach the computer system.
 Rohrer immediately realizes the system has been accessed.
 Mulder attempts to attack Rohrer, but Rohrer overpowers him.
 Mulder frantically flees, but Rohrer outflanks him.
 In a violent altercation, Mulder flips Rohrer off a catwalk onto high-voltage wiring, and Rohrer apparently dies by electrocution.
-Mulder attempts to escape, but is quickly arrested by several soldiers.
+Mulder attempts to escape, but is quickly arrested by U.S. Marines.

 News of Mulder's arrest spreads to the FBI.
 Upon hearing that he has resurfaced, and in such a dire manner, Dana Scully (Gillian Anderson) and Walter Skinner (Mitch Pileggi) visit him in military custody.
 During his time in captivity, Mulder receives mysterious visits from two phantoms of his past: Alex Krycek (Nicholas Lea) and X (Steven Williams).
 Meanwhile, Scully and Skinner go to great lengths to get him released, but are unsuccessful.
 Mulder's fate is ultimately made the subject of a military tribunal with Deputy Director Alvin Kersh (James Pickens Jr.) in charge.
 At the outset, it appears Mulder will become the hopeless victim of a show trial stacked against him.